gradecam/nodejs-base-image/README.md

 h1.
-Small and Simplified Node.js Containers
+Small and Simplified Node.js Containers w/ N|Solid

 A base image based off of the `nodesource/nsolid:alipne` image.
 Intended use is as a common base image for Node.js container images which are as small as possible.
 If your project requires modules which require compilation you will likely need to use a different image to build your container.